apache/geode-native/CONTRIBUTING.md

 $ ./apache-geode_unittests
 ```

-### Running old integration tests
+### Running integration tests
+There are two sets of integration tests based on different testing frameworks: CTest and [Google Test](https://github.com/google/googletest).

+CTest-based integration tests are deprecated.
+If your changes include the implementation of new integration test/s to be verified, they should be written using Google Test.
+If your change implies a significant change in one or more CTest-based test cases, you should create the equivalent test case/s using Google Test to substitute the old one/s instead of adapting the old ones.

+#### Running CTest integration tests (deprecated)
 ```bash
 $ cd <clone>
 $ cd build
 $ cmake --build . --target run-integration-tests
 ```

-Which is equivalent to running ctest directly:
+Which is equivalent to running `ctest` directly:

 ```bash
 $ cd build/cppcache/integration-test